AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-secrets.md

 <a id="opIdSecrets_Get Total Count of Client Credential Client Secrets"></a>

 Returns the total number of secrets in a client credential client.
 The value will be set in the Total-Count header.
-This endpoint is identical to the GET one but it does not return any objects in the body.
+This method is identical to the GET method, but it does not return any objects in the body.

 ### Request
 ```text